tektoncd/triggers/docs/eventlisteners.md

 process the event and return a response back.
 The status code of the response determines if the processing is successful and the returned body is used as the new event payload by the EventListener and passed on the `TriggerBinding`.
+An interceptor has an optional header field with key-value pairs that will be merged with event headers before being sent; [canonical](https://github.com/golang/go/blob/master/src/net/http/header.go#L214) names should be specified.

 #### Event Interceptor Services